Interested in attending the University of Utah and how to pay for your education?

 Utilize the resources below to help you get started with the application process.

-Apply for admission to the University of Utah by Dec.
-1 to be considered for merit and diversity scholarships.
-If you are a diversity candidate, please complete all sections of the application.if you are planning on applying for federal aid and need based scholarships, please include your social security number on the admissions application.
+Submit a complete admissions application to the University of Utah by Nov.
+1 to be considered for merit scholarships. if you are planning on applying for federal aid and need based scholarships, please include your social security number on the admissions application.
 If your social security number is not provided, it will delay financial aid awarding.

 Apply for private scholarships.
 Ask your high school guidance counselor, visit our outside scholarship resources page, or look around in your local community for scholarship opportunities.
 Private scholarship deadlines and procedures vary, so read the instructions carefully.
 Be wary of scholarship and financial aid scams.

-Read your admissions letter carefully because it includes your student ID, which you need in order access Campus Information Services (CIS).
-Students will recieve their admissions letter by January 15 for Fall admission.
+Read your admissions notification carefully because it includes your student ID, which you need in order access Campus Information Services (CIS).
+Students will receive their admissions notification by January 15 for Fall.

 Create your CIS account at cis.utah.edu using your student ID and password that was provided in your admissions letter.